🪰439,131 violations tracked across 67 Florida counties

 The Bottom Line

 363 F-graded restaurants in one city is alarming.
 That’s nearly 1 in 10.
+For the full Orange County picture, see our county breakdown.

 Scores are calculated by InspectFL based on public DBPR inspection data.
 They are not official state ratings.
 Learn how our scoring works.